PublicDesignWorkshop/EconomicReportHaikusBot/README.md

 # EconomicReportHaikusBot
-Economic Report Haikus Twitter Bot
+A Twitter Bot that tweets haikus found from the 2016 Economic Report of the President